George Fox: Return to the Midlands

 Cook Street Gate today.
 One of the twelve gates in Coventry town walls where Fox received the first of his three initial "openings", his term for a vision or revelation.

 After despairing of Stephens's advice, he sought the counsel of a spate of local clergymen around the Leicestershire–Warwickshire border.
 The "ancient" vicar of Mancetter, Richard Able, told him to take tobacco (which Fox disliked) and sing the psalms (he couldn't sing).
 Able soon tired of him, grew annoyed, and gossiped to his flock about what he had said.
 Another clergyman in Tamworth struck him as foolish.
 A third, Dr Cradock of Coventry, lost his temper when Fox accidentally stepped on a flower bed in his garden.
 A fourth, John Machin of Atherstone, recommended bloodletting, which, when attempted, drew no blood.
 As each clerical counsellor disappointed him, Fox's condition grew worse.
 His Puritan asceticism intensified during this period, and in 1645 he abandoned the celebration of Christmas to devote himself to missions of poverty relief.
 He also refused to attend wedding celebrations, sending only a present of relief money to poor couples.

-Fox's experience of dissenters in this formative period was more mixed than that of the clerics of established church.
+Fox's experience of dissenters in this formative period was more mixed than that of the clerics of the established church.
 He expressed admiration for the “tenderness” of many, particularly Baptists and mystics, and horror at others, specifically at Calvinist rigidity, an overemphasis on “sin and imperfection”, and at blatant scriptural unorthodoxy, notably from those who denied that women had immortal souls.
 In spite of occasional sympathies, however, he resolutely refused to join any of the existing dissenting groups.

 Initial "openings" and break with the Established Church

 Fox's crisis of confidence came to a head in spring 1646 with his first revelations, or "openings" to use his term.
-They led him to withdraw from all conventional external religious activity (except Scripture reading), thus entering into schism with the Church of England.
+They led him to reject all conventional religious activity (except Scripture reading), thus entering into schism with the Church of England.
 The step is presented in the Journal as three visions, revelations, realisations, or "openings":